ntietz/tweetment/README.md

 Tweetment
 ---------

 The Sentiment library was developed by Nicole Tietz-Sokolskaya.
-I want to license it under the GPL but I do not know if I am permitted by the university's policy.
-For now, do not assume that that is true.
-I am waiting to find out the policy of our university on software licenses.

-Copyright 2015 (Either Nicole or The Ohio State University; I am waiting to hear what the university's policy is)
+It is released under the GPL; see the LICENSE file.

+Copyright 2015-2017 Nicole Tietz-Sokolskaya

 This library is an implementation of work done by Saif M. Mohammad, Svetlana Kiritchenko, and Xiaodan Zhu.
 Please see their paper "NRC-Canada: Building the